inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 	The last thing you need.
 	The facto substandard.

-Elevating brain damage to an art form.
+Elevating brain dae to an art form.
 	X windows.
 Laura's Law:
 	No child throws up in the bathroom.